deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/humm.md

 ## Humm Configuration

 The easiest way to configure Humm is by using `dcloud` CLI and the `dcloud payments:provider:configure` command.
-If you want to configure it manually, this can be achieved using [this endpoint](https://dpsg.deity.cloud/#/Management/EnvironmentPaymentProviderController_humm_create)
+If you want to configure it manually, this can be achieved using [this endpoint →](https://dpsg.deity.cloud/#/Management/EnvironmentPaymentProviderController_humm_create)

 ```json
 {